-The database operations staff use to track detailed signals malfunction data was not in operation for a 1 to 2month period in early 2021, contributing to some extent to the decline in malfunctions.
+^{}The database operations staff use to track detailed signals malfunction data was not in operation for a one-to-two-month period in early 2021, contributing to some extent to a decline in malfunctions.

 5 The 2018 Annual Report calculated this metric as the number of work orders approving signal timing changes.
 Since 2019, the metric has changed to show the number of individual intersections that received permanent timing changes.